How homophobia impacted my mental health

-Lowri lives in Cardiff with her partner, Laura and son, Iestyn
+Ceri lives in Cardiff with her partner and son.

 Everyone has mental health but as we know, not everyone has an easy time with it.
 LGBTIQ+ people are no strangers to mental health struggles.
 My journey as a lesbian certainly hasn’t been the smoothest.
 What I wasn’t prepared for was the effect that the homophobia I experienced during teenage years, would have on my pregnancy.